 This article will provide guidance on How To Serve legal papers in New York State.
-It is difficult to participate in a lawsuit without the right service.
+It is challenging to participate in a lawsuit without exemplary service.
 In order for the court to gain jurisdiction over a defendant, the correct serving of process must be completed.
 New York Process Service may be accomplished in a variety of ways.
 Click Here for information on What Do Process Servers in New York Do!

 LAWS FOR PROCESS SERVICE IN NEW YORK